Browse HIAs

 RMG/ Southside Recycling Permit Application

-This Health Impact Assessment (HIA) assesses the health equity impacts of the RMG/Southside Recycling proposal. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
-The views expressed are those of the author(s) and do not necessarily reflect the views of The Pew Charitable Trusts, or the Robert […]
+This Health Impact Assessment assesses the health equity impacts of the RMG/Southside Recycling proposal. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
+The views expressed are those of the author(s) and do not necessarily reflect the views of The Pew Charitable Trusts, or the Robert Wood […]

 Cuba Continental Divide National Scenic Trail Enhancement Plans

 This health impact assessment presents information through a sequential series of questions that support and lead to predictions and recommendations for the new Cuba Continental Divide National Scenic Trail segment. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
-The views expressed are those of the […]
+The views expressed are those of the author(s) […]

 Graphic depicting key elements of the Health Impact Assessment Report entitled Making Nature Accessible in Urban Areas which includes icons related to the following: parks; people living in poverty, people with chronic and multiple chronic health conditions; Urban; Survey; belonging and civic muscle